Forest of Customary Rights of La Teste-de-Buch: Land ownership in 2016

 The exact owners of approximately 875 hectares cannot be identified due to incomplete titles, undefined properties, or complex co-ownerships.
 This situation hinders the achievement of a quorum of ayant-pins landowners.

 Fifty properties cover more than 25 hectares, together representing 71% of the forest's area; the rest is very fragmented, with some properties being less than one hectare.
 Owners of at least 51% of the forest reside within the former captalat; owners of at least 82% live in the departments of Gironde or Landes.

 Attempts at land partitioning

 The map drawn up by E. Durègne in 1901 shows the historic plots of the Grande Montagne.

-Land partitioning (cantonnement) consists of granting a community full ownership of a portion of the forest in exchange for the rights it exercised over the entire massif.
+Land partitioning (cantonnement) is the act of granting a community full ownership of a portion of the forest in exchange for the rights it exercised over the entire massif.
 This type of act, common in France during the Second Empire, ended all other forest user statuses nationwide.

-Starting in the 1970s, several voices were raised to end the user status of the Grande Montagne by partitioning it:
+Starting in the 1970s, several voices were raised to end the user status of the Grande Montagne by partitioning it.